EOLDAC secondary image options (4)

 Administrator

-Angela supports the End of Life Doula Association by managing our newsletter, overseeing our social media communications, as well as running our website, maintaining our membership database, responding to our incoming emails, and helping out with our monthly meetings.
+Kaila supports the End of Life Doula Association by managing our newsletter, overseeing our social media communications, as well as running our website, maintaining our membership database, responding to our incoming emails, and helping out with our monthly meetings.
+She is excited to serve the EOLDAC as the Administrator, and looks forward to connecting with all members.

 _RJM8344 (1)